sickotra/sickotra.github.io/Projects/projects.md

 </figure>

 <br> <i> See the [ABM Github Repository](sickotra/Programming_Practicals) for more information and the code used to build the program. </i>

 ### Bacterial Bomb Oct 2020
 A deadly biological weapon has been detonated in the middle of the town on top of a building.
-As a member of a secret government anti-terrorist untit, this program has been built to model the spread of the contagious bacterial particles.
-This will allow the bacteria to be traced so that the contamination can be dealt with.
+As a member of a secret government anti-terrorist unit, this program has been built to model the spread of the contagious bacterial particles.
+This will allow the bacteria released to be traced so that the contamination can be dealt with.

 <br> <i> See the [Bacterial Bomb Github Repository](Bacterial_Bomb) for more information and the code used to build the program. </i>